 3) What About A Guide And Porter?

-4) What To Pack For The Annapurna Circuit
+4) What To Pack For The Annapurna Base Camp Trek

-Knowing what to pack for the Annapurna Circuit is pretty important.
+Knowing what to pack for hiking the Annapurna base camp trek is pretty important.

 How Much Money Should I Bring?